Router

 </div>

-If you have both activeClass on the wrapper an on some individual elements, those routes that don’t have own activeClass will inherit it from the parent element and those that have will use their own:
+If you have both activeClass on the wrapper and on some individual elements, those routes that don’t have own activeClass will inherit it from the parent element and those that have will use their own:

 <div activeClass="green">